mathewbushuru/algorithms/README.md

 }
 ```

 Note that this native recursive implementation is very inefficient especially for large values of n.
-We can use the concept of dynamic programming and memoization to greatly reduce the time complexity by storing previously computed results and avoid redundant calculations.
+We can use the concept of dynamic programming and memoization to greatly reduce the time complexity by storing previously computed results and avoiding redundant calculations.
 The optimization below reduces the runtime to O(n).

 ```js
 function fibonacciBetter(n, memo = []) {